Teichlab/thymus_spatial_atlas/README.md

 ## Citing Our Work

-If you find our work useful for your research, please consider citing our manuscript here - (tbd soon)
+If you find our work useful for your research, please consider citing our manuscript here - [cite](https://www.nature.com/articles/s41586-024-07944-6)

 ## OrganAxis model